Americans stand trial in Japan, accused in Ghosn's escape - WTMJ

 Extraditions between Japan and the U.S. are relatively rare, even for serious crimes.
 The possible penalty of three years in prison is the minimum required for an extradition.

-Separately, another American, Greg Kelly, a former Nissan executive vice president, is on trial on charges he under-reported Ghosn’s compensation.
-That trial began in September, also in the Tokyo District Court.
+Separately, the same court is trying another American, Greg Kelly, a former Nissan executive vice president, on charges he under-reported Ghosn’s compensation.
+That trial began in September.

+Kelly’s trial has focused on whether reporting of deferred compensation for Ghosn may have violated the law.
+Several other senior executives at Nissan, including some non-Japanese, were aware of the arrangements.

-Kelly says he is innocent and was only involved in finding lawful ways to pay Ghosn more to prevent him from leaving for a rival automaker.
+Kelly says he is innocent and was only looking for lawful ways to pay Ghosn more to prevent him from leaving for a rival automaker.

-Before his arrest, Ghosn was an auto industry star for having orchestrated Nissan’s rebound from the brink of bankruptcy after he was sent to Japan by its French alliance partner Renault in 1999.
+Before his arrest, Ghosn was an auto industry star, having orchestrated Nissan’s rebound from the brink of bankruptcy after he was sent to Japan by its French alliance partner Renault in 1999.

-Ghosn slashed his pay by about 1 billion yen ($10 million) to half of what he’d been getting, starting in 2010, when Japan began requiring disclosure of high executive pay.
+Ghosn’s pay was halved, by about 1 billion yen ($10 million), in 2010 when Japan began requiring disclosure of high executive pay.

 The concern was that his relatively high compensation might be viewed unfavorably since Japanese top executives tend to draw lower pay packages than their peers in other countries.